-- This course dives into the basics of Machine Learning using Python an approachable and well-known programming language. - The students will learn about Supervised Vs Unsupervised Learning, look into how Statistical Modeling relates to Machine Learning, and do a comparison of each - The students will enrich with the hands on experience in python to implement various machine learning algorithms - It will also enable the student to work with various types of data and its pre-processing techniques required to apply machine learning algorithms
+- This course dives into the basics of Machine Learning using Python an approachable and well-known programming language. - The students will learn about Supervised Vs Unsupervised Learning, look into how Statistical Modelling relates to Machine Learning, and do a comparison. - The students will enrich with the hands-on experience in python to implement various machine learning algorithms. - It will also enable the student to work with various types of data and its pre-processing techniques required to apply machine learning algorithms.

-CO1: To develop an understanding on python programming for machine learning.
+CO1: Summarize the basics of python programming for machine learning.

-CO2: Implementation of machine learning algorithms in python.
+CO2: Implement the machine learning algorithms in python from scratch without using built-in functions.